awkns-projects/rom-ai/designDoc/A2AandMCPArchi.md

 - **ABI/API-ANALYZE Agent**: Analyzes contract interfaces, maps functions and events, analyzes gas costs
 - **QA-INFO Agent**: Generates tests for information gathering, validates data completeness
 - **VAL-INFO Agent (can be replaced by user)**:
-  - Validates if the ABI/API analyzed results meet test requirements from stage 1, if not, ask FETCH/ANALYZE Agent to regenerate the analyzed results
+  - Validates if the ABI/API analyzed results meet test requirements from stage 1, if not, ask ABI/API-ANALYZE Agent to regenerate the analyzed results
   - Validates if test scenarios cover the analyzed results, if not, ask QA-INFO Agent to regenerate the tests

 #### **Stage 3: System integration Design**
-- **SDA-W3 Agent**: Generates Designs system architecture (3rd party integration diagram depicted in mermaid) and Action Ideas
+- **SDA-W3 Agent**: Generates system architecture (3rd party integration diagram depicted in mermaid) and Action Ideas
 - **QA-SDA Agent**: Generates system E2E tests
 - **VAL-SDA Agent**:
   - Validates if the system architecture, Action Ideas meet test requirements from stage 1, if not, ask SDA-W3 Agent to regenerate the design
   - Validates if E2E test scenarios cover the SDA-W3 Agent results, if not, ask QA-SDA Agent to regenerate the tests

 #### **Stage 4: Data Schema Design**
-- **ADA-W3 Agent**: Generate Data Schemas and API integration plans
+- **ADA-W3 Agent**: Generates Data Schemas and API integration plans
 - **QA-ADA Agent**: Generates system integrational tests
 - **VAL-ADA Agent**:
   - Validates if the Data Schemas and API integration plans meet test requirements from stage 3, if not, ask ADA-W3 Agent to regenerate the design
   - Validates if system integrational tests cover the ADA-W3 Agent results, if not, ask QA-ADA Agent to regenerate the tests

 #### **Stage 5: Module Design**
-- **MDA-W3 Agent**: Designs model CRUD and API adaptor classes and integration flows ( steps in actions)
+- **MDA-W3 Agent**: Designs model CRUD and API adaptor classes and integration flows (steps in actions)
 - **QA-MDA Agent**: Generates module tests, component tests, API endpoint tests
 - **VAL-MDA Agent**:
-  - Validates if the model CRUD and API adaptor classes and integration flows ( steps in actions) meet test requirements from stage 4, if not, ask MDA-W3 Agent to regenerate the design
+  - Validates if the model CRUD and API adaptor classes and integration flows (steps in actions) meet test requirements from stage 4, if not, ask MDA-W3 Agent to regenerate the design
-  - Validates if system integrational tests cover the MDA-W3 Agent results, if not, ask QA-MDA Agent to regenerate the tests
+  - Validates if module tests, component tests, API endpoint tests cover the MDA-W3 Agent results, if not, ask QA-MDA Agent to regenerate the tests

 #### **Stage 6: Implementation**
 - **DEV-W3 Agent**: Implements code
 - **QA-DEV Agent**: Generates unit tests
 - **VAL-DEV Agent**:
-  - Validates if the code meet test requirements from stage 4, if not, ask DEV-W3 Agent to regenerate the code
+  - Validates if the code meets test requirements from stage 5, if not, ask DEV-W3 Agent to regenerate the code
   - Validates if unit tests cover the DEV-W3 Agent results, if not, ask QA-DEV Agent to regenerate the tests

 #### **Stage 7: Final Testing**